 Conversation with My Mother About Personal Statements and Bios

 A few days ago I called my mother, complaining that I was having trouble writing yet another personal statement.
 Writers' colonies, grant applications, marketing materials … everyone seemed to need a statement of some sort.
 What I needed, I said, was an all-purpose bio-slash-personal-statement-slash-statement of purpose that I could use whenever the situation warranted.
 The trouble was how to tell the truth and still make myself look good.
+And humble.

 I'd tried everything, I told her, to drill a hole through my writer's block: long walks, bubble baths, wine.
 Even the chocolate trick was a bust.
 (Sometimes a pound of chocolate -- as long as it's consumed in one sitting - will get the juices flowing.)
 The thought of writing about myself had me paralyzed.
 I'd rather stick my thumbs in a blender than do this, I told her.

 "Remember when your sister did that?" she asked.
 "Someone left the puree button pressed and Jenny set the blades -"

 "Mom, I'm speaking metaphorically here."
 I sat down at my desk and began doodling on a credit card statement.
 "Would you do it for me?"
 I begged.
 "You were an English teacher.
 You know how these things are done."
 I reminded her that she'd even ghostwritten my college admission essays

 "Did I?" she asked.
 "Were they any good?"

 "Probably," I admitted.
 "I had more going for me then."
 (In high school I was an honor student.
 A girl scout.
 A swimmer.
 I transcribed novels into Braille for the Library of Congress.
 I volunteered at the Sight Center.)